Primary school partnerships

 - CPD and resource materials to support dance classes with the pupils

-- An invitation for Year 3 to watch a demonstration of ballet training by Royal Ballet School students in their area, which involves Upper School students aged 16+ and Junior Associate students aged 10 -11 years.
-Pupils in the programme are invited to take part in elements of the presentation
+- An invitation for Year 3 to watch an interactive demonstration of ballet training by Royal Ballet School students in their area, which involves Upper School students aged 16+ and Junior Associate students aged 10 -11 years

 Our Autumn Workshops can contribute to Arts Award Discover through pupils’ participation and documentation of their learning.